liamvictor/gsc-exporter/README.md

 You can specify a date range using one of the following options.
 If no option is provided, the script will default to the previous full calendar month.

 *   `--start-date <YYYY-MM-DD> --end-date <YYYY-MM-DD>`: Specify a custom date range.
+*   `--last-24-hours`: Use the last 24 hours for the report.
+*   `--last-7-days`: Use the last 7 days for the report.
+*   `--last-28-days`: Use the last 28 days for the report.
+*   `--last-month`: Use the last calendar month for the report.
 *   `--last-quarter`: Use the last 3 months as the date range.
+*   `--last-3-months`: Use the last 3 months as the date range.
 *   `--last-6-months`: Use the last 6 months as the date range.
 *   `--last-12-months`: Use the last 12 months as the date range.
 *   `--last-16-months`: Use the last 16 months as the date range (the maximum allowed by the API).